huggingface/transformers/docs/source/usage.rst

 for tasks such as question answering, sequence classification, named entity recognition and others.

-These examples leverage auto-models, which are classes that will instantiate a model according to a given checkpoint, automatically selecting the correct model architecture Feel free to modify the code to be more specific and adapt it to your specific use-case.
+These examples leverage auto-models, which are classes that will instantiate a model according to a given checkpoint, automatically selecting the correct model architecture.
+Please check the :class:`~transformers.AutoModel` documentation for more information.
+Feel free to modify the code to be more specific and adapt it to your specific use-case.

 In order for a model to perform well on a task, it must be loaded from a checkpoint corresponding to that task.
 These